 Open all day, every day

 There are plenty of ways you can still enjoy worship and fellowship from your own home

 On the Internet:

-Rev'ds Stephen and Jane are recording videos of Acts of Worship every week, click on The WORD on Sunday tab above for these, along with the weekly reflections and prayers from members of our Ministry Team.
+Click on The WORD on Sunday tab above for weekly reflections and prayers from members of our Ministry Team.

 Here are some links for videos of services and further resources from Canterbury Diocese and the Church of England

 Canterbury Diocese Parish Support For some excellent resources and Apps for prayer

 The cathedral will live stream a midday Eucharist and Evensong at 5.30 p.m. weekdays, and at 3.15 p.m. weekends.
 Please follow this link to access the live stream on YouTube